- Puppet agent's run environment

 Configuring the service start up type

 The Puppet agent service defaults to starting automatically.
-If you’d rather start it manually or disable it, you can configure this during installation.
+If you want to start it manually or disable it, you can configure this during installation.

-To do this, install via the command line and specify the
+To do this, install using the CLI and specify the

 PUPPET_AGENT_STARTUP_MODE MSI property.

 You can also configure this after installation with the Service Control Manager (SCM).
-To start the SCM, choose “Run…” from the Start menu and type
+To start the SCM, click Start -> Run... and enter Services.msc.

-sc.exe command.
-To prevent the service from starting on boot:
+sc.execommand.
+To prevent the service from starting on boot, run the following command from the Command Prompt (

-start=is mandatory!
-Also note that this must be run in cmd.exe; this command won’t work from PowerShell.
+start=is mandatory and must be run in cmd.exe.
+This command won’t work from PowerShell.

-To change the arguments used when triggering a Puppet agent run (this example changes the level of detail that gets written to the Event Log):
+This example changes the level of detail that gets written to the Event Log.

 Running Puppet agent on demand

-Some sites prefer to only run Puppet agent on demand; others occasionally need to do an on-demand run.
+Some sites prefer to run Puppet agent on demand, and others occasionally need to do an on-demand run.

-Puppet agent runs can be started locally while logged in to the target system, or remotely with MCollective.
+You can start Puppet agent runs while logged in to the target system, or remotely with Bolt or MCollective.

 While logged in to the target system